BYTESHAUS/read-write/README+/software/QA/code_quality/README.md

 ### Code is the <mark>cement</mark> of software.
 Its quality is imperceptible to spectators and doesn't matter much for booths.

-### But it ought to be of the superior grade for sky-scraping, heavy-duty, or complex constructions.
+### Nevertheless, it ought to be of the superior grade for sky-scraping, heavy-duty, or complex constructions.

 > ### As in buildings, poor code quality leads to menacing cracks, which no design clamps would hold for long.